This release adds support for macOS 11 (Big Sur).

 UDF_LIBRARYcolumn is supposed to be

-NULLfor UDFs registered via the service API.
+NULLfor loadable functions registered via the service API.
 The value was incorrectly set to the empty string.
 (Bug #31791754)

 The server automatic upgrade procedure failed to upgrade older help tables that used the